-Bill Pullman (Independence Day movies), as the over-the-top drunk, bar room hustler, and genius mathematician, was not plausible.
+Bill Pullman (Independence Day movies), as the over-the-top drunk, bar room hustler, and genius mathematician, is not plausible.
 The drunker he gets, the more strategic he is in chess.
 His character is just not right, and with Bill Pullman’s dry wit style, it just is not believable as a central figure in espionage.

 The Coldest Game as a spy thriller is not too thrilling.
 The last portion does have some twists that might even be plausible.
-So, The Coldest Game saves itself in the final scenes.
+The Coldest Game saves itself in the final scenes.

 A twenty-something who has never heard of the Cuban Missile Crisis may find this movie interesting.
 However, The Coldest Game will give that person a false historical point of view since this chess match never happened.